-Authorized by the Virginia General Assembly, this 75¢-per-line tax is imposed by localities to pay for the cost of an emergency response communications system that identifies both the caller and the location of the call.
-The General Assembly also authorized a 75¢ per month charge on wireless telephone customers.
+Authorized by the Virginia General Assembly, this 75¢-per-landline and Voice Over Internet Protocol (VOiP) tax is imposed by localities to pay for the cost of an emergency response communications system that identifies both the caller and the location of the call.
+The General Assembly also authorized a 94¢ postpaid wireless E-911 and a 63¢ prepaid wireless E-911 monthly charge on wireless telephone customers.
 This money will pay for highly sophisticated equipment that pinpoints, by satellite, the location of a wireless 911 caller.

 Like many other goods and services purchased by consumers, certain telephone services are taxed by federal, state and local governments.
 These taxes vary by locality and level of phone usage.

 Telephone customers should carefully scrutinize their monthly local phone bill for charges from unknown entities for unwanted services or products.
 Local telephone companies often bill for long distance companies and other companies that provide non-regulated and non-telecommunications services and products.
 As a result, customers may discover they have been "slammed" - switched from their long distance service provider or local service provider without authorizing the change, or “crammed” - charged for services and products that were never requested.